oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

     ![](images/lab300/300_18_10_merge16.png)

-## Test the Edited Code, and Designate the Edits and Merge Have Been Completed

 ### **STEP 19**: Test the Completed Code

 - Click **Code** on the navigation panel.

     ![](images/lab300/300_19_01_codemenuchoice.png)

-- Right click on the application name **AlphaofficeMySQLREST**, and choose **Copy link address** in the dropdown.
+- As Lisa Jones, test the code edits.
+Right click on the application name **AlphaofficeMySQLREST**, and choose **Copy link address** in the dropdown.
 This is the URL for the application in the Application Container Cloud Service.

     ![](images/lab300/300_19_02_getappurl.png)

-- Paste this URL into the address bar of any browser (such as on your personal workstation), and then navigate to the MySQLREST application in the Oracle Application Container Cloud Service.
+- Paste this URL into the address bar of any browser (such as on your personal workstation), and then press **Enter** to navigate to the MySQLREST application in the Oracle Application Container Cloud Service.
 Note that all data from the database is now displayed in JSON format.
 The application is fully operational.

     ![](images/lab300/300_19_03_cloudtestbrowser.png)

 ### **STEP 20**: Designate the Edits are Complete

-- Again assume the persona of Lisa, the project manager.
+- Again you have assumed the persona of Lisa, the project manager.
 As Lisa you will verify that the MySQL microservice code has been completed.
 Click **Agile** on the navigation panel.

     ![](images/lab300/300_20_01_agilemenuchoice.png)